Editor-in-Chiefs Forum

 Biography

-Prof. Huajin Tang received the B.Eng. degree from Zhejiang University, China in 1998, received the M.Eng. degree from Shanghai Jiao Tong University, China in 2001, and received the Ph.D. degree from the National University of Singapore, in 2005.
-He was an R&D engineer with STMicroelectronics, Singapore from 2004 to 2006.
-From 2006 to 2008, he was a Post-Doctoral Fellow with the Queensland Brain Institute, University of Queensland, Australia.
-He was Head of the Robotic Cognition Lab at Institute for Infocomm Research, Singapore from 2008 to 2015.
-Since 2014 he is a Professor and Director of the Neuromorphic Computing Research Center, Sichuan University, China.
-He is currently a professor with Zhejiang University, China.
-His research interests include neuromorphic computing, neuromorphic hardware and cognitive systems, robotic cognition, etc. His research work on Brain GPS has been reported by MIT Technology Review in 2015.
-He received a number of prestigeious recogniions and awards, such as 2011 Role Model Award of Institute for Infocomm Research Singapore, 2016 IEEE Transactions on Neural Networks and Learning Systems Outstanding Paper Award, 2019 IEEE Computational Intelligence Magazine Outstanding Paper Award、2023 Neural Networks Best Paper Award, 2024 APNNS Outstanding Achievement Award, etc. Prof. Tang is the Editor-in-Chief of IEEE Transactions on Cognitive and Developmental Systems since 2022.
+Prof. Huajin Tang is currently a professor with Zhejiang University, College of Computer Science and Technology, and The State Key Lab for Brain-Machine Intelligence, China.
+His research interests include neuromorphic computing, neuromorphic hardware and cognitive systems, robotic cognition, etc. He received a number of prestigious recognions and awards, such as 2011 Role Model Award of Institute for Infocomm Research Singapore, 2016 IEEE Transactions on Neural Networks and Learning Systems Outstanding Paper Award, 2019 IEEE Computational Intelligence Magazine Outstanding Paper Award, 2023 Neural Networks Best Paper Award, and 2024 APNNS Outstanding Achievement Award, etc. Prof. Tang is the Editor-in-Chief of IEEE Transactions on Cognitive and Developmental Systems since 2022.
 Prof. Tang has served as an Associate Editor of IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Cognitive and Developmental Systems and Frontiers in Neuromorphic Engineering, Neural Networks, and Editorial Board Member for Frontiers in Robotics and AI.
-He was the Program Chair of IEEE CIS-RAM (2015, 2017), and Chair of IEEE Symposium on Neuromorphic Cognitive Computing (2016-2020), and International Symposium on Neural Networks (2019).
-He is a Board of Governor member of International Neural Network Society (2019-2024).
-He is the General Co-Chair of IEEE CIS-RAM 2024.
+He was the General Co-Chair of IEEE CIS-RAM 2024, Program Chair of IEEE CIS-RAM (2015, 2017), and Chair of IEEE Symposium on Neuromorphic Cognitive Computing (2016-2020), and International Symposium on Neural Networks (2019).
+He is a Board of Governor member of International Neural Network Society since 2019.

 Jun Wang